Viranchi299/cis550-project/README.md

 ### Tools used

-* [React](https://reactjs.org/) - Description: A JavaScript library for building user interfaces
+* [React](https://reactjs.org/) - A JavaScript library for building user interfaces
-* [React-simple-maps](https://www.react-simple-maps.io/) - Description: A declarative API for generating map-based visuals
+* [React-simple-maps](https://www.react-simple-maps.io/) - A declarative API for generating map-based visuals